gadgetron/gadgetron/docker/kubernetes/acs-engine/README.md

 Convert API Template
 --------------------

-The acs-engine ([acs-engine project](https://github.com/Azure/acs-engine)) api model needs to be populated with details, e.g. service principle, etc. In this repository, there is a [script](convert-api.sh) for that.
+The acs-engine ([acs-engine project](https://github.com/Azure/acs-engine)) api model contains the definition of the cluster.
+You can edit the node vm types, etc., in the file [`kubernetes.json`](kubernetes.json).
+The file also needs to be populated with details, e.g. service principle, etc. In this repository, there is a [script](convert-api.sh) for that.
 You can use it like this:

 ```bash
 ./convert-api.sh -c $(echo $sp | jq -r .appId) \